BigBrother628/BigBrother628/README.md

 </div>

 ---
+I'm **Ivanov Vladislav** — a DevOps with 3+ years of experience building high-load systems.

 ## 🔭 What I'm working on

 - Leading development of a high-load data processing service with **99.95% availability**